Dreame-Discount-Code/.github/profile/README.md

 ## ⭐ Best Dreame Models to Use Coupons On

 ### 🔹 **Dreame L10s Ultra Gen 2** — Save $440
-With self-cleaning mop heads, AI-powered navigation, and auto-emptying dock, this flagship model is best-in-class.
+With self-cleaning mop heads, AI-powered navigation, and an auto-emptying dock, this flagship model is best-in-class.
 👉 Use code: `FDL10SUG`

 ### 🔹 **Dreame H15 Pro** — Save $270